X-ray Absorption Spectroscopy

 BL11-2

-Beam line 11-2 is a high-flux XAS station dedicated to molecular biogeochemical and interface sciences.
-It is optimized for challenging XAS measurements on dilute or radioactive samples and interfaces.
+Beam line 11-2 is a high-flux XAS end-station dedicated to radiological, geochemical, and surface/interfacial science.
+It is optimized for challenging XAS measurements on dilute or radioactive samples, surfaces, and interfaces.
 To support these experiments, BL11-2 is equipped with collimating and focusing optics, a "double double" Si(220) LN2-cooled monochromator, and a 100-pixel monolithic solid state Ge detector array.

 BL9-3